claraisley/settle/README.md

 ## About Us🎒

 🌵Settle is a single page, responsive React application built with a RubyonRails API back-end.
 A wellness application, Settle aims to help its users manage and cope with the symptoms of Test Anxiety.

 🌵Geared towards secondary-school
-students, our app aims to introduce teens to the practice of mindfulness with a continuing goal of empowering users with the tools and knowledge they need, in order to modify the dysfunctional patterns of thinking associated with anxiety.
+students, our app aims to introduce teens to the practice of mindfulness and cognitive behavioural therpay concepts.
+Settle is rooted in the continuing goal of empowering its users with the tools and knowledge they need to modify the dysfunctional patterns of thinking associated with anxiety.
+User activity is saved and used to track and display their progress.

 ## GIFs/ERD